harrypickering/xHLA_R/README.md

 Ensure that you have installed the diamond aligner and seqtk (sequence toolkit).
 Install the R packages "jsonlite" and "lpSolve"

+Download a fasta reference file for chromosome 6 or the MHC region.
+You could use this one http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr6.fa.gz
+Put the fasta file in the chr6/ folder

 Running
 ------------
 Put your paired end read fastq files in the input folder